Online safety is incredibly important and the more complacent we are, the easier we fall for scams, particularly a gaming scam.

 How Case Opening Sites Are Deceiving You

-When it comes to safe gambling, the truth is that learning more about the tricks and the schemes is the key to finding and avoiding the case-opening sites.
-Recently an anonymous person, who used to work as a coder for such operators, made shocking accusations about his former employers.
-He confessed that he felt incapable of dealing with their tactics, which is why he left the case-opening sites’ business.
+A couple of years ago, a coder for such operators, made shocking accusations (anonymously) about his former employers.
+He felt incapable of dealing with their tactics, which is why he left the case-opening sites’ business.

 Using YouTube and Shipping Against You